Pinterest Pixel

 • With Comments: If you choose to “Edit the Response before Sending,” you can include a message to the organizer.
 This could be an explanation, a condition of your attendance, or simply a courteous note.

-• Without Comments: You might opt to send a response without additional comments for routine meetings where no clarification is needed, or where your attendance status is clear.
+• Without Comments: You might opt to send a response without additional comments for routine meetings where no clarification is needed.

 To send a response with or without comments: